Guildford Cathedral hosts funeral of Bishop Andrew Watson

-More than 1,000 people filled Guildford Cathedral on Monday, March 23, for the funeral of the Rt Revd Andrew Watson, Bishop of Guildford, who died on March 3, just weeks after being diagnosed with pancreatic cancer.
+More than 1,000 people filled Guildford Cathedral earlier this week for the funeral of the Rt Revd Andrew Watson, Bishop of Guildford.

+Bishop Andrew, 64, died on March 3, just weeks after he announced he had been diagnosed with incurable pancreatic cancer.

+Among those attending the funeral was the new Archbishop of Canterbury, Dame Sarah Mullally, who paid tribute to Bishop Andrew.

 The Rt Revd Dr Pete Wilcox, Bishop of Sheffield, preached.
-He and Bishop Andrew had met in 1984 at Ridley Hall, Cambridge, when training for ordained ministry.
-They remained firm friends, meeting every year, and Bishop Pete described his friend as “a pastor: he loved his people; they knew it and loved him in return”.
+He and Bishop Andrew met in 1984 at Ridley Hall, Cambridge, while training for ordained ministry and remained close friends, meeting every year.
+He described him as “a pastor: he loved his people; they knew it and loved him in return”.

-At the end of the service, the bishop’s crosier was placed on the high altar and his coffin was carried out for a private burial where his family would say goodbye to the husband, father, brother and son they knew and loved so well.
+At the end of the service, the bishop’s crosier was placed on the high altar and his coffin was carried out for a private burial, where his family said goodbye to the husband, father, brother and son they knew and loved.

 The service is available on Guildford Cathedral’s YouTube channel.